aer35/AerDevSite/README.md

 For all inquiries please contact [contact@AerDev.net](mailto:contact@AerDev.net)

 Dear Aaron,
 Did you forget how to run the site locally again?
 `npm run dev`
 It's that simple.

 Did you forget how to build the site for publishing?
 `npm run build`
 It's that simple.

-Committing will run the build for you.
+NOTE: Committing will run the build for you.

+Running `npm update` has a tendency to break things.
+Maybe don't :)

 Please stop forgetting things.

 Sincerely,
 Smarter Better Aaron